menu

 That was the entire process in a nutshell.
 I know this is more complicated, but you will understand it better once you see it in action.
 You might wonder why this thing is even used.
 Well, this provides a lot of security in mitigating things like CSRF and authorization injection attacks.
 In injection attacks, the attacker attempts to inject a stolen authorization code into the attacker's session with the client.

-Tracing the OAuth Flow Manually
+Tracing the OAuth flow manually

 First, we need to make the first request to the OAuth server.
 This request contains the user's OTP, phone number, etc. Let's see how it looks after we send that information via Burp.

-Now the response is a bit weird.
+Now, the response is a bit weird.
 It sends back a 302 response, technically a redirect, but the Location header looks weird.
 You might ask, what is this login_challenge thing?
 Well, let me explain.

-If you notice, nothing much has changed except we have an extra parameter named "login_verifier" in the request.
+If you notice, nothing has changed except that we have an extra parameter named "login_verifier" in the request.
 This is the parameter where we have to substitute the value of the "login_challenge" we acquired earlier in the first request.

 We get something like com.app.auth://oauth2_callback?code={something}.
-Ok, if you have some background in android development or android pentesting in general, you can easily deduce that this is an android deep link.
+Ok, if you have some background in Android development or Android pen-testing in general, you can easily deduce that this is an Android deep link.

 Before we move to the final request, I want to mention that the values of both cookies also need to be substituted before making the above request.
-Anyways let's move on to the final request!
+Anyway, let's move on to the final request!

 In the PKCE section of this blog, I mentioned how the OAuth server takes the code_verifier value, hashes the value with SHA256, and then matches it with the code_challenge value sent in the previous requests.